Staff Directory

 Marisa Welsh, M.Ed., Teacher

-Ms. Welsh is excited to join The Maddux School team as a co-teacher.
-With extensive teaching experiences in general education preschools, programs for children with severe disabilities, and The Maddux School itself, she brings a fresh perspective and energy to the children and her teaching.
+Ms. Welsh is one of the first-Grade co-teachers at The Maddux School.
+With extensive teaching experience in general education preschools, programs for children with severe disabilities, and The Maddux School itself, she brings a fresh perspective and energy to the children and her teaching.

 Ms. Welsh earned a Master of Education in Early Childhood Special Education from George Washington University and a Bachelor of Arts in Medicine, Health & Society from Vanderbilt University.